-Here are our top 10 suggestions for the best things to do in Boston with kids.
-These include museums, of which Boston has many, outdoor activities, historical stuff, and so much more.
+We’ve rounded up what we think are the best things to do in Boston with kids.
 Kids of all ages are sure to find something in Boston that completely fascinates and delights them.
 Ready to plan your Boston family vacation?
 Let’s go!

 You can create your own scavenger hunt as a fun way to explore Boston, or you can utilize one of the many scavenger hunt companies that provide exciting prompts and all of the help you need through the simple download of a phone app.

 Try Let’s Roam or Operation City Quest to get started with a family-friendly Boston game to get better acquainted with the city.

 Read Next: 18 of the Best Free Things to Do in Boston | 10 Thrilling Escape Rooms in Boston for Your Next Adventure

 Walk The Freedom Trail